arthurbernierjr/http-videos/fundamentals/README.md

 # ![HTTP Request Response Cycle - Fundamentals](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to tktk
+**Learning objective:** By the end of this lesson, students will be able to define what HTTP is, and what an HTTP request/response cycle looks like.

 ## What is HTTP?